A History of Anchorage, AK: Anchorage's Interesting Local History

 The first productive oil drilling operation was on the Gulf of Alaska south of the Copper River delta, where drilling began in 1900.
 More wells were drilled in 1911 and began to produce larger amounts, but they were still not enough to justify transportation to the U.S. mainland.

 In 1920, oil exploration expanded with the Mineral Leasing Act.
 This allowed lands with oil potential to be opened for exploration.
 Around 400 exploration permits were issued for Alaska in 1921.
-Oil production in Alaska would lag for decades behind that of Texas and Oklahoma for another several decades, and while a pipeline was constructed to transport Alaskan oil, the project was soon abandoned.
+Oil production in Alaska would lag behind that of Texas and Oklahoma for another several decades, and while a pipeline was constructed to transport Alaskan oil, the project was soon abandoned.

 A much larger oil field was discovered in 1957 on the Kenai Peninsula.
 This discovery tested at 900 barrels a day, making it a major commercial discovery.
 Other oil companies soon followed, and more major fields were discovered.
 Since the expansion, twenty successful wells have been drilled in the upper Cook Inlet, and nearly 1.3 billion barrels have been pumped.